-Hey, I’m Steve, and I’m a Senior Web Developer at Boston University.
+Hey, I’m Steve, and I’m the (Assistant) Director of Development within the Interactive Design Department of Boston University.
 Here’s some words and phrases: WordPress.
 Maker.
 Raspberry Pi.
 Incurably Curious.
 Solver of Problems.
 Lover of Science & Animals.
 Traveler & Collector.
 FOSS Enthusiast.
 Photography.
 I attend conferences and meetups as much as possible, as well as speak, guest lecture, and teach whenever the opportunity arises.

 The path to my department at Boston University is: `~BU/Marketing & Communications/Creative Services/Interactive Design/`.
 That’s right, I lead a team of 4 other back-end developers within a department called “Interactive Design.”
 We work among a team of designers who write front-end code, project managers, content strategists, and all of the others that help bring a website to life.